 Introduction:

-There is a collection of ancient manuscripts around the world that remain unreadable.
+There is a number of ancient manuscripts around the world that remain unreadable.
 A majority of these manuscripts are too fragile to open, and the literature remains undiscovered.
 While there are many types of ancient manuscripts, this paper focuses on scrolls – in particular, those scrolls that are found in the ancient city of Herculaneum.
 After the eruption of Mt.
 Vesuvius, a library containing hundreds of scrolls from antiquity was buried under volcanic ash.

 Scrolls exist in three-dimensional space, meaning that, in order to unwrap the scroll, a volumetric model must be generated.
 After the model is generated, the voxels must be pruned in a way so that only the voxels that contain relevant information remain.
 Segmentation is the process of isolating only those voxels located on papyrus surfaces where actual text is found.